Eye Care in Pittsburgh PA | 20/20 Vision Care

-Your eye exam with Dr. Rudavsky and Dr. Sullivan will take approximately half an hour and will include a series of tests using advanced optometric machinery.
+Your eye exam with Dr. Sullivan and Dr. Gibson will take approximately half an hour and will include a series of tests using advanced optometric machinery.
 You will also be asked about your medical history and any vision complications you may be experiencing.
 Eye exams typically do not hurt, but you can expect to look into bright lights or have air blown into your eyes during your visit.

 What should I expect following my eye appointment?

 If you are given a clean bill of health with no vision impairments, you can return to your normal activities and plan to visit 20/20 Vision Care again in one to two years.
 If you are found to have refractive errors, you may be given a prescription for eyeglasses or contact lenses.
 In cases where ocular disease is present, a treatment plan may be implemented, or you may be referred to another medical specialist.